There are several things to look at when facing issues with the focus of the camera. The first is the autofocus setting in the camera.

 The second reason why the image could appear to be less than 100% sharp, is that the iris is set to open too far.

 In this first picture, I've used the AAE exposure setting in the camera with an f-stop value of F1.8.
 The iris is fully opened.
-You can clearly see that the image is focused on the Lego minifig in the back, the black minifig closer to the camera is completely out of focus.
+You can clearly see that the image is focused on the Lego minifig in the back, the black minifig closer to the camera is out of focus.
+The black minifig is just past the point of the CoC treshold.

 With iris fully opened